County of Sponheim: Beginnings

 The family of Sponheim, or Spanheim (German: Spanheimer), has been documented since the 11th century.
 There are two main branches which are certainly related, but whose exact relationship is still debated.
 The branch of the Dukes of Carinthia descends from Siegfried I, Count of Sponheim.
 The Rhenish branch, which retained the County of Sponheim, descends from Stephan I, Count of Sponheim.

 The county originated from various inheritances which were united in the family's hands, including possessions from the Counties of Nellenburg and Stromberg and jurisdiction of the Gaugrafen of Trechirgau (Berthold-Bezelin dynasty).
 The Sponheim comital office is supposedly derived from the comital office of Trechirgau.
 The family of the Counts of Sponheim founded the monastery of Sponheim in the 12th century, where in the 11th century a church had already been built.
-An abbot from Sponheim, Johannes Trithemius, chronicled the counts of Sponheim and accumulated a large collection of documents on the history of the area.
+The Benedictine abbot from Sponheim, Johannes Trithemius, chronicled the counts of Sponheim and accumulated a large collection of documents on the history of the area.